chasleslr/metabase-python/README.md

 ```

 ## Usage
+This API is still experimental and may change significantly between minor versions.

 Start by creating an instance of Metabase with your credentials.
 This connection will automatically be used by any
 object that interacts with the Metabase API.